 Introduction to the Swiss agricultural commodity trade sector

 In low-income countries, where many of the commodities traded by Swiss-based companies are produced, human rights violations are omnipresent, ranging from the lack of living wages and incomes, to forced and child labour as well as occupational health and safety hazards.
-Moreover, the risk of tax dodging and corruption has been shown to be particularly high within agricultural production and trade.
+Moreover, the risk of tax dodging and corruption has been shown to be high within agricultural production and trade.

 Agricultural Commodity Traders in Switzerland – Benefitting from Misery?

 Public Eye’s 2019 report Agricultural Commodity Traders in Switzerland – Benefitting from Misery? sheds light on the opaque sector of agricultural commodity trade and the human rights violations related to activities in this business.
 It also highlights Switzerland’s refusal to regulate the sector in ways that could address these issues, and it outlines ways to tackle the challenges at hand.

 Growth and concentration: Transformation in the agro-food sector

 Population growth, rising income levels and urbanisation are driving up demand for food.
-Growing demand for meat and agro-fuels leads to an even greater increase in the production of agricultural commodities such as soy, corn, and sugar.
+Growing demand for meat and agro-fuels leads to an even greater increase in the production of agricultural commodities such as soy, corn, and sugar cane.
 These developments have put in motion a structural transformation of the global agro-food system accelerated by technological progress and facilitated by economic policies biased towards free trade and an export-led development model.
 In recent years, take-overs, joint ventures and mergers have led to fewer multinational companies dominating different stages of agricultural value chains.
 Today, a small number of powerful actors control large parts of our entire agro-food system.
 In addition, many companies have come to exert considerable control over the production stage as well.

 Severe human rights violations